agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

 #### AgentScope Java Application

-1. Add the dependency required to connect to Studio in your project.
+1. Introduce the dependencies required to connect to Studio in your project.

 maven: